For the protection of people and the environment

 • Transparent and reliable compliance with the legal requirements of the Act on Corporate Due Diligence Obligations in Supply Chains

-• Centrally managed compliance with your due diligence obligations and documentation of efforts as well as the company’s own codes of conduct for proactive action
+• Centrally managed compliance with your due diligence obligations and documentation of efforts

 • Early warning of non-compliance or milestones using AI and data analytics